enze-chen/enze-chen.github.io/index.markdown

 	<img src="assets/fig/propic.jpg" alt="Enze Chen" align="middle" width="360px">
 </span>
 <center>
-	<p>(photo credit: <a href="https://www.coracliburn.com/" target="_blank">Cora Cliburn</a> 💃🏽)</p>
+	<p>(photo credit: <a href="https://www.linkedin.com/in/cora-cliburn/" target="_blank">Cora Cliburn</a> 💃🏽)</p>
 </center>

 Hullo! 👋🏼

 I am a [Lecturer](https://mse.stanford.edu/people/lecturers){:target="_blank"} in the Materials Science and Engineering (MSE) Department at Stanford University.
 I teach a variety of undergraduate [MSE courses](https://bulletin.stanford.edu/departments/MATSCI/courses){:target="_blank"} spanning structure, characterization, energy, and computing.
-In my classrooms, you can expect to see a mix of lectures (with board work!), active learning, digital tools, and professional skills development (e.g., science communication).
+In my classrooms, you can expect to see a mix of lectures, active learning, digital tools, and professional skills development.
-I also wear advising and recruiting hats within the department, so I am happy to hear any and all questions regarding MSE at Stanford.
+I also wear advising and recruiting hats within the department, so I welcome any and all of your questions.
 I am grateful to work with the other [Faculty](https://mse.stanford.edu/people/faculty){:target="_blank"} and [Staff](https://mse.stanford.edu/people/staff){:target="_blank"} to support our wonderful students!